parabolic/parabolic.github.io/_posts/2019-05-19-cloudwatch-agent-as-a-terraform-module.markdown

   - /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c file:/etc/cloudwatch_agent.json -s
 ```

 At the very end, the command for starting the daemon references a specific configuration file `file:/etc/cloudwatch_agent.json`.
 It defines which sets of metrics and detail levels will be monitored from the OS.
-The AWS CloudWatc Agent has three levels of granularity detail, Basic, Standard, and Advanced.
+The AWS CloudWatch Agent has three levels of granularity detail, Basic, Standard, and Advanced.
 For convenience and simplicity, I have decided to use a pre-generated configuration file which has only the Standard and Advanced detail levels.
 I have [generated the configuration file with using the Wizard].

 Switching between the metrics granularity is done by passing the `metrics_config` parameter when invoking the module: